webzakimbo/bcome-read-the-docs-guides/docs/source/intro.rst

 Welcome to the Bcome Guides.

-Here you will find quick-fire examples of the core functionality & configuration options within the Bcome DevOps Console.
+Here you will find quick-fire examples of the core functionality & configuration options within the Bcome.

-For full documentation to produce your own application, please see the |DOCS|_.
+For full documentation to produce your own Control Panel application, please see the |DOCS|_.